ElemRoy/AkerSoftware/README.md

-This code is supposed to be uploaded and executed on a specific device
+This code is supposed to be uploaded and executed on a specific device (smart charging station called "Aker")

 How to compile:
   - Download and install Arduino IDE